prazwol404/productkey-validator/README.md

 # productkey-validator
-The Product Key Validator is a simple Python program that checks whether a product key entered by a user is valid or not.
-It verifies the key based on format, length, and allowed characters.
-This project helps prevent the use of invalid or fake product keys and is useful for learning input validation in Python.
+This project validates user-entered product keys by analyzing their structure and format.
+It returns clear validation results indicating whether a key is Valid or Invalid.
+The application showcases fundamental Python programming and validation logic.